 If you’re wondering how it’s accidentally possible to visit this place, I’ll tell you:

 Because we were right on Lake Champlain, we looked to the east, across the giant lake and saw a ton of beautiful mountains that were calling us to them.

-Once we crossed those islands, we were in Vermont and decided to mark Stowe Mountain as our next destination, but once we officially crossed into this state, we saw Sand Bar State Park and even though we were committed to see Stowe Mountain, we just had to stop at this place (and were happy we did).
+Once we crossed those islands, we were in Vermont and decided to mark Smugglers Notch Vermont as our next destination, but once we officially crossed into this state, we saw Sand Bar State Park and even though we were committed to see Smugglers Notch, we just had to stop at this place (and were happy we did).

 First, when we got there, I believe there was only one other car in the area, but overall, we didn’t see anyone other than a single park ranger at the entrance.
 And considering we were visiting this place in the Spring, it was surprising to see so few people, but we didn’t mind.

 Normally, I enjoy traveling around many areas, especially large ones, but I found myself feeling very comfortable in this location and didn’t mind staying.

 If you enjoy a combination of nature and silence, then you can find it here, but only if you can get to this place around the same time we did (May-June, and early in the morning on a weekday).

 There is a small beach area in this area and there’s actually trees which grow right on the sand.

-- Picnic tables, barbecues and a playground for kids, as well as swings are also in this area.
+1) Picnic tables, barbecues and a playground for kids, as well as swings are also in this area.

-- As far as I saw, you can kayak around here as well as engage in other water sports.
+2) As far as I saw, you can kayak around here as well as engage in other water sports.

-- Bathroom areas and showers are also available I believe.
+3) Bathroom areas and showers are also available I believe.

-- The water is also very calm there, since it is a lake so if you enjoy swimming, do it there.
+4) The water is also very calm there, since it is a lake so if you enjoy swimming, do it there.

 Considering we’ve seen places like Watkins Glen State Park, it’s hard to believe that this park can compete against that, but it’s because it contains so many things in a small place that it’s so unforgettable and highly recommended.